The Lowdown On GDPR Data Breach ReportingSeptember 26, 2018GDPR

 - Cause of breach.
 Was it an external attacker exploiting weaknesses in security or a technical or human error?

 - Can the breach and the consequences be rectified and how soon.

-- Having strong policies and procedures in place documenting everything on breach notification should assist you immediately in the event of a data breach, and should go some way to prepare for incident reporting.
+- Having strong policies and procedures in place documenting everything on breach notification assist in the event of a data breach.
+It should also go some way to prepare for incident reporting.